 Ethics, Biotechnology And Bioethics - The Future of Life

 Biotechnology has surpassed the limits of human endeavour and enterprise.
 Life is no longer in God's domain.
-Man is entering the territory
+Man is entering the territory of the Almighty - rvp

-cells, and also make it possible for sperm and eggs cells to be created from either males or females, 'The Independent' reported.
+Scientists used these to create live-births via in vitro fertilisation.
+The technique may allow infertile women to have babies by creating eggs from their skin cells, and also make it possible for sperm and eggs cells to be created from either males or females, 'The Independent' reported.

 World's first 'designer baby' soon.

 Los Angeles (IANS): A fertility clinic here has fulfilled Adolf Hitler's dream of creating a "dream race.''